kean/Nuke/README.md

 #### Progressive Decoding

-To use progressive image loading you need a pipeline with progressive decoding enabled:
+To use progressive image loading you need a pipeline with progressive decoding enabled.

 ```swift
 let pipeline = ImagePipeline {